Domenico Penzo: Early life

 Penzo was born in Chioggia, Venice, in Veneto; he is one of seven siblings.
 His father was a fisherman.
 When he was seven, Penzo moved to Baranzate with his family.
-After leaving school at the age of 14, he began working as a carpenter, and then as a mechanic at his brother in-law's auto-repair shop; he initially played football with his friends and for several local teams, before pursuing a professional career in football.
+After leaving school at the age of 14, he began working as a carpenter, and then as a mechanic at his brother-in-law's auto-repair shop; he initially played football with his friends and for several local teams, before pursuing a professional football career.

 Career

 A Varese youth product, Penzo began his footballing career at the age of 19, in Serie D, with Borgosesia in 1972, before moving to another Serie D side, Romulea for a season in 1973, where he made a name for himself as a promising striker, due to his eye for goal.
 In 1974, he was acquired by Roma, as a striker-partner for Pierino Prati; he struggled to gain playing time with the capital club, however, and only made 19 appearances during the 1974–75 season, scoring just one goal, which came in an away win over Fiorentina.

-In 1975, Penzo was transferred to newly promoted Serie B side Piacenza in a co-ownsership deal.
+In 1975, Penzo was transferred to newly promoted Serie B side Piacenza in a co-ownership deal.
 He struggled to fit into manager Giovan Battista Fabbri's system, however, and after three months, having failed to score and having made only two appearances as a substitute for the club, he was transferred to Serie C side Benevento, where he scored 12 league goals in 27 appearances during the 1975–76 season.
 The following season, he moved to Serie C side Bari, helping the club obtain promotion to Serie B with his prolific goalscoring, totalling 27 goals across his two seasons in Serie C. After another season in Serie B with Monza, he was sold to Brescia in 1979, helping the club achieve promotion to Serie A with 12 goals; the following season however, he struggled to find the back of the net, scoring only 4 times in 27 appearances, as Brescia suffered relegation at the end of the season.

 Penzo joined Serie B side Verona in 1981; under manager Osvaldo Bagnoli, he became a key player for the club, and scored 14 goals in 31 appearances during the 1981–82 season, helping Verona obtain promotion to Serie A. His best individual season was in the 1982–83 season, when, playing as a lone striker, he scored 15 league goals with Verona to become the second-best scorer of the season in the Serie A, alongside Alessandro Altobelli, and behind only Michel Platini, who scored one more, and won the Capocannoniere title with 16 goals.
 Penzo also helped Verona reach the Coppa Italia final, scoring 7 times in 13 appearances, including the decisive goal against Milan in the quarter-finals, and a goal in Verona's 2–0 home win in the first leg of the final against Juventus; however, Verona lost out on aggregate following a 3–0 defeat in extra-time in the second leg.